carrm3/M_Carr-Final-Class-Project/README.md

 Objective of the project

-  The object of this project was to determine how has red snapper distribution changed with its population and how has that change impacted interactions with other reef species (possibly competition or predation).
+  The objective of this project was to determine how has red snapper distribution changed with its population and how has that change impacted interactions with other reef species (possibly competition or predation).

 Structure of the code-base including dependencies

-  Utilizing a multiple linear regression model, specifically, the Generalized Linear Model (GLM) function that is found in the (nlme) package within r software.
+  Utilizing a multiple linear regression model, specifically, the Generalized Linear Model (GLM) functions that are found in the (nlme) package within r software.

 The strutuere of the data that is required as input including the metadata